 Although hard to believe now, most of current day Malaga was underwater during the Moorish rule and the Atarazanas was right at the sea’s edge.

-The are records well into the 18th century of people still fishing from the market (ship building yard’s) walls.
+There are records well into the 18th century of people still fishing from the market (ship building yard’s) walls.

-A Nasrid shipyard
+A Nasrid Shipyard

 The Atarazanas was built during the reign of Mohammed V (1354-1391).